eltongonc/funda_serverside/README.md

 After analyzing [Funda](www.funda.nl) I noticed that the fully loaded time could be better.
 Also the mobile version doesn't score high enough.

 ## To-do
-- [x] Server Gzip
+- Server Gzip
-- [x] CSS Optimization
+- CSS Optimization
-- [x] Image compression
+- Image compression
-- [x] Service worker
+- Service worker
-- [x] Javascript compression
+- Javascript compression
-- [ ] Screen-reader

 ### Optimizations
 A series of tests were done with chromes internet connection throttling.
 These internet speed-tests emulate how people with a slow connection experience a website.
 The connections exist of GPRS, Good 2G, Good 3G, Regular 4G and Wifi with disabled cache.

 #### Node.js + Express.js
 This step was mainly rebuilding the homepage of Funda to illustrate how the webapp could be optimised with a Node.js server.
 Serving html files from the server can boost the overall speed, but because this is a rebuild it wouldn't be fair to compare it to the previous table.
+The next table will

 ##### Results